michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 74. You are developing a solution for a public facing API.
 The API back end is hosted in an Azure App Service instance.
 You have implemented a RESTful service for the API back end.
 You must configure back-end authentication for the API Management service instance.
-Solution: You configure Client cert gateway credentials for the Azure resource.
+Solution: <b>You configure Client cert gateway credentials for the Azure resource.</b>
 YES - API Management allows to secure access to the back-end service of an API using client certificates.

 75. You are developing a .NET Core MVC application that allows customers to research independent holiday accommodation providers.